 With simplex communication, all data flow is unidirectional: from the designated transmitter to the designated receiver.
 BogusBus is an example of simplex communication, where the transmitter sent information to the remote monitoring location, but no information is ever sent back to the water tank.
-If all we want to do is send information one-way, then simplex is just fine.
-Most applications, however, demand more:

 With duplex communication, the flow of information is bi-directional for each device.
 Duplex can be further divided into two sub-categories:

 A type of communication may be likened to two tin cans on the ends of a single taut string: Either can may be used to transmit or receive, but not at the same time.